 - Application Deadline: March 20, 2018

-- Course Level: Scholarships are available to pursue Master and Doctoral programme.
+- Course Level: The studentships are available to pursue Master and Doctoral programme.

 - Study Subject: Applications from all academic disciplines, especially science and technology, will be considered for the academic year starting in September 2018.

 - Award: The French Embassy scholarships can completely or partially finance the annual tuition fees, health insurance and Schengen visa fees for selected applicants.
 The round-trip airfare and monthly stipend towards living expenses can further be covered.
 Co-funding opportunities are strongly encouraged to strengthen the collaboration between South African and French institutions and the public and private sector.

 - The award can be taken at French Higher Education institutions

 Eligible Countries: South African students are eligible to apply for this application .